Meowbotz-ll/MeowBot_Firefox-UI/README.md

 1. Type about:config into your URL bar.
 Click on the I accept the risk button if you're shown a warning.
 2. Seach for toolkit.legacyUserProfileCustomizations.stylesheets and set it to true.
-3. Go to your profile folder:
+3. Go to your profile folder about:profiles
   ![1703339401856](image/README/1703339401856.png)
 1. Copy the chrome folder into your profile and restart Firefox
    ![1703339502813](image/README/1703339502813.png)